xiaobainixi/ORB-SLAM2_RGBD_DENSE_MAP/README.md

 # What are modified:

-* changing the vocabulary loading method into binary mod

-* adding a pointcloud viewer( realized by adding a viewer thread )
+* adding a pointcloud viewer with loopclosing ( realized by adding a viewer thread )

-* changing the CMakeLists.txt that all the executable files are placed in ./bin